What’s To Know About Welting?

 A Shoemaker’s Preference

-There are a number of shoemakers in the United States that choose one method over the other.
-For example, American-made Allen Edmonds uses only the Goodyear welt method.
+There are a number of shoemakers in the United States that favor one method over the other.
+For example, American-made Allen Edmonds uses exclusively the Goodyear welt method.
 While the company recognizes that this method is both labor intensive and more expensive than other shoemaking techniques available, the company says the “durability of a Goodyear welted shoe is unmatched and provides the opportunity to re-craft the shoe down the line.”

 On the other hand, Rancourt & Co. prefers the simplicity of a Blake Stitch welt.
 The Maine-based shoemaking factory further attributes the added flexibility, comfort and longevity a Blake Stitch lends for their decision.
 According to the company, “perfecting the Blake [Stitch] Construction has enabled us to develop more sophisticated footwear.”
 The simple construction and enhanced flexibility fuel this shoemaking company’s decision to use the Blake Stitch method over others.